-We hear perspectives from two brand leaders on what they believe the drivers are for an effective marketing organisation and from Vermeer whose International Study provides insight across multiple categories.
+We hear perspectives on building effectiveness culture from two brand leaders, and from Vermeer whose International Study provides insight across multiple categories.

 What is the role of marketing in an effectiveness culture?

 - Marketing has to be an active partner in, not just a support for, delivering business growth – with KPIs linked to business performance (not just marketing efficiency metrics)

 - An effectiveness culture is non – hierarchical, fluid with no silos, with the role of the CMO is that of an orchestrator.

 “Within six months of setting up our Marketing Effectiveness function we were faced with huge demand from across the organisation”

 How do organisations with strong effectiveness cultures behave?

 - Clarity of purpose makes it possible to delegate decision-making – empowering broadly to create an across company culture not just ‘command and control’ based on a few leaders.

 - Effectiveness cultures have to be dynamic and fast-moving, seeking to develop foresight as well as hindsight – experimentation and ‘test and learn’ are becoming central to process, as well as increasing dependence on live buy cialis online measures such as social sentiment to anticipate where the consumer and their market is going.